DAY TWO

 Walking in was yet another absolute wow moment of the day – the scale of this place just really takes your breath away!
 I’ve never seen anything like it.

-Every detail was so ornate, from the intricate tiles in the ceiling to the marble sculptures around every corner to the beautiful stained glass domes and windows.
+Every detail was so ornate, from the intricate tiles in the ceiling, to the marble sculptures around every corner, to the beautiful stained glass domes and windows.

 With that major cultural bucket list item accomplished, I continued to walk around the space, just admiring the breadth of art and history that was surrounding me.